kenjinp/hello-worlds/README.md

+# Hello Worlds 👋🌐

 https://user-images.githubusercontent.com/5485824/196038523-2ff806cd-6d75-4d7e-8096-70b5b8ef13ba.mp4

-# Hello Worlds 👋🌐
+## Overview

 **Virtual javascript worlds at planetary scales.**

 > **Warning**
-> This library is a work in progress.
+> These libraries are a work in progress.
 APIs may change unexpectedly until they reach version 1.0.

 In this project you'll find a growing collection of tools to plop large planets into your [`three.js`](threejs.org/) scene, and then populate that world with interesting things.